blukatdevelopment/UnchainedWorldsOld/gm_tools/book_of_maladies.md

 #### 2 Amphibian Skin
-You develop soft, slick, mucus-covered skin that must be wetted with water each hour, or else you gain a level of exhaustion.
+You develop soft, slick, mucus-covered skin that must be wetted with water each hour, or else you lose one stamina dice.

 #### 3 Cold blooded
 You lose the ability to regulate your body heat.
-No matter your clothing, you gain a level of exhaustion from each hour spent in extreme hot or cold.
+No matter your clothing, you lose one stamina dice for each hour spent in extreme hot or cold.

 #### 4 Crystal Skin
 Your skin turns crystaline.
 If the surface of your skin touches an external